smartcontractkit/documentation/docs/data-feeds/proof-of-reserve/index.md

 ## Types of Proof of Reserve Feeds

 Reserves are available for both cross-chain assets and off-chain assets.
-Token issuers prove the reserves for their assets through several different methods.
+Token issuers prove the reserves for their assets through several different methods:

 - [Cross-chain reserves](#cross-chain-reserves):
   - Wallet address manager